Routing Design Rule Types Available for PCB Layout in Altium Designer

 Default constraint for the Routing Priority rule

 Routing Priority - the priority value assigned to the net(s) targeted by the scope (full query) of the rule.
-Enter a value between 0 and 100, whereby the higher the number assigned, the greater the priority when routing.
+Enter a value between 0 and 100.
+The higher the number assigned, the greater the priority when routing.

 Rule Application